CallmeAkshit/System-Design-Food-Ordering/README.md

   This will hold all the past orders made by a customer For every row,

-    There will be a mapped Order ID from Order Table (PRIMARY KEY)
+    There will be a mapped Order ID from Order Table (PRIMARY KEY, INDEXED)

     A mapped customer ID, to represent the owner of the order.